lcastri/roscausal/README.md

 # ROS-Causal
 ![](https://github.com/lcastri/roscausal/blob/main/images/intro.png "ROS-Causal")

-A ROS-Based Causal Analysis Framework for Human-Robot-Interaction Applications.
+A ROS-Based Causal Analysis Framework for Human-Robot Interaction Applications.
 The library facilitates onboard data collection and causal discovery in human-robot spatial interactions.
 Due to its modular design, it allows the integration of new causal discovery methods and functionalities.
 The framework has been incorporated into a Docker container named [ROS-Causal_HRISim](https://github.com/lcastri/ROS-Causal_HRISim).
 ROS-Causal_HRISim represents a Gazebo-based simulator for HRI scenarios involving a TIAGo robot and multiple pedestrians.

 ## Features
 ### Data Merging